 Get Started for Android

-To build your Flutter mobile application with Android as your primary development target with the Flutter SDK, you will need to set up the environment required for developing an Android app in Catalyst.
+To build your Flutter mobile application with iOS as your primary development target with the Flutter SDK, you will need to set up the environment required for developing an iOS app in Catalyst.

 Prerequisites and Minimum Supported Environments

-Before you begin working with your Flutter app on the Android platform, you must ensure that you meet the following prerequisites and configure these minimum supported environments:
+Before you begin working with your Flutter app on the iOS platform, you must ensure that you meet the following prerequisites and configure these minimum supported environments:

-Ensure that your Android project meets these minimum supported environments:
+Ensure that your iOS project meets these minimum supported environments:

 Set up a device or an emulator in your IDE for running your app

-You can register your app with Catalyst and download the configuration file that is provided tailored to your app.
-You must include this configuration file in your Android app’s structure, as it will contain the definitions of certain properties required for your app to function properly.
+You can now register your app with Catalyst and download the configuration file that is provided tailored to your app.
+You must include this configuration file in your iOS app’s structure, as it will contain the definitions of certain properties required for your app to function properly.

-After you meet the prerequisites for the Flutter and Android setups, follow these steps to set up and integrate the Android package with your app.
+After you create the Catalyst project and the iOS project, you must follow these steps to set up and integrate the iOS SDK package with your app.

-Step 1: Register your Android app with Catalyst
+Step 1: Register your iOS app with Catalyst

-You can begin by creating a package for the Android app in Catalyst to register it, and downloading its unique configuration file.
+You can begin by creating a package for the iOS app in Catalyst to register it, and downloading its unique configuration file.

 Click the Settings icon from your Catalyst console in your project.